-If you need to sell your car but cannot find the title, you should contact any existing lien holders and your state's Department of Motor Vehicles, or DMV.
+Are you wondering, "What do I do if I lost my car title"?
+If you need to sell your car but cannot find the title, you should simply contact any existing lien holders and your state's Department of Motor Vehicles, or DMV.
 If your title is clear but lost, you can apply for a duplicate title with your state's DMV office.
-In some states, you may even be able to request the duplicate title online.
+In some states, you may even be able to request the duplicate title online for your convenience.

-According to the website Bankrate, car titles with existing liens are held by the lien holder, which is usually a bank or the original car dealership's credit lender.
+According to the New York State Department of Financial Services, car titles with existing liens are held by the lien holder, which is usually a bank or the original car dealership's credit lender.
 Once you have paid off your loan, the lien holder will forward your cleared title to your state's DMV.
 There may be a delay in this process, however, as lien holders must wait for the check to clear and for all paperwork to be modified.

 Video of the Day

 If your buyer is a friend or family member, you can arrange to send your car's title at a future date, once you have located the title or the title has been released from the lien holder or the DMV.
-In this case, the website MSN Money recommends filling out a bill of sale agreement as proof of the transaction.
-For a vehicle bill of sale form, you can contact your local DMV, or use the template provided in Resources.
+In this case, the website Legalzoom recommends filling out a bill of sale agreement as proof of the transaction.
+For a vehicle bill of sale form, you can contact your local DMV, or find a template available online.

 Signing Over Your Title